 I’ve found that the trick to making super smooth hummus with canned chickpeas is a two-step approach:

-- Blend up everything except for the chickpeas for 1-2 minutes- for this pumpkin hummus recipe, that means the pumpkin, garlic, tahini, lime juice, spices, and some of the liquid from the can of chickpeas.
+- Blend up everything except for the chickpeas for 1-2 minutes- for pumpkin hummus, that means the pumpkin, garlic, tahini, lime juice, spices, and some of the liquid from the can of chickpeas.

 - Add in the chickpeas last and blend again- 2-3 more minutes, scraping down the sides of the food processor as needed.

 Voila!
 The creamiest hummus you ever did see.

 Store pumpkin hummus in the fridge for up to 7 days.
 You can also freeze it for up to 3 months.

-What can I serve with pumpkin hummus?
-Like other hummus recipes, I like serving this pumpkin hummus recipe with chips, crackers, and veggies.
+Like other hummus recipes, I like serving this recipe with chips, crackers, and veggies.
 Veggies I love with my hummus: carrot sticks, celery sticks, bell pepper slices, cucumber slices, cauliflower, broccoli, snap peas and so many more!